 Audited Financial Statements Requirements

-Provider agencies must submit audited financial statements to the Children’s Board within 180 days after the close of the provider agency’s fiscal year (applies to contracts with durations of at least six [6] months).
+Provider agencies must submit audited financial statements to the Children’s Board within 180 days after the close of the provider agency’s fiscal year.
+Not applicable to contracts that are less than 6 months or Technical Assistance Grants.

 If your agency is unable to meet this requirement, contact your assigned Fiscal Representative at least forty-five (45) days prior to the due date to request an extension.
 CBHC must present all extension requests to the CBHC Board Executive Committee for approval in order to continue payments after the due date.

-If your agency is unable to regularly meet this annual requirement due to circumstances beyond the agency’s control (because it does not receive the required information necessary until after the due date), please contact your Contract/Program Manager to request a special condition in your contract extending the due date at the time of contract negotiation.
+If your agency is unable to regularly meet this annual requirement due to circumstances beyond the agency’s control (because it does not receive the required information necessary until after the due date), please contact your Contract/Program Manager to request a special condition in the contract extending the due date at the time of contract development.

 Lead Agencies with Sub-contractor(s) - The Lead Agency must first approve an extension request prior to submitting the request to the Children’s Board Fiscal Representative.
 If the sub-contracted agency is unable to regularly meet this annual requirement due to circumstances beyond their control, please include a special condition in the subcontract agreement extending the due date and notify the Contract/Program Manager of the extension.

-The full sections of the CBHC Board Policy and General Terms and Conditions regarding this issue are included below.
+The full sections of the CBHC Board Policy regarding this issue are included below.
+Suggest keeping Board Policy, not GTC because Providers/Proposers have that already.

 The audit submission requirements originate from the CBHC Board Policy: